zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 If we want to posit that Eqn.
 1a and 2a are equivalent, we must also prevent the signed projected area from turning negative by restricting the view angles to the range where $\small (\bm{v} \cdot \bm{n}) > 0$.
 In other words, *a microsurface is always facing the observer*.
 If that is not the case, we must recompute the statistics for the undersurface.

 It is easy to see that reversing the directions of both $\small \bm{n}$ and $\small \bm{m}$ allows us to reuse the distribution of normals.
 As for the view vector, there are a couple of options: we can either reverse the direction of $\small \bm{v}$, or reflect it across the macrosurface.
 Since flipping a surface upside down alters visibility, neither method yields exact results; however, the first one is preferable, since it guarantees that self-occlusion is properly accounted for.
+In practice, the resulting approximation is applicable to complex, unstructured surfaces; you should not expect it to be accurate for a simple repeating pattern.

 ### Distribution of Visible Normals